dive4dec/equiz-chart/helm-chart/charts/jobe/README.md

 # Jobeinabox helm chart

-## Deploy the chart as stonealone app
+## Deploy the chart as stone-alone app

 Change the `jobeImage` value in `values.yaml` for configuring your own image name